 “FedEx Express is part of the national infrastructure.
 That means that in the event of a disaster, the federal government looks to Federal Express for its network of moving packages and people around the country.
 They’re considered to be one of the best in the world.”

 Paul is inspired by Fred Smith, founder of the FedEx Corporation and developer of the hub and spoke model.
 This is the model for the delivery of packages that revolutionized logistics and shipping.
 FedEx also has the largest privately owned fleet of aircraft.

 “If a laptop or PC connects to an MRI machine, then the laptop can now be considered a piece of medical equipment.
 This means that there are all these other considerations that we must apply to it now, whether it’s through FDA or other requirements.”

-“But you also approach it a little bit differently working with Clinical Engineering.
+“But you also approach it a little bit differently working with Clinical Engineering and HTM.
 For example, let’s say your Windows PC needs to be patched when Microsoft sends out an update.
 Normally, I’d have to push the update to your machine.
 If there’s any issue, you can pull that patch out.”